 Again with this Pro Force favourite we have the double-layered padding in palm and knuckle areas, and the snug and secure fit is ensured with the hook and loop fastener.
 As this mitt is designed for speedy, rapid punches, the mitt is lighter than the first model on the list which means that is unlikely to last as long with any real use.

-Now we are in the realm of the professional athlete with these solid, well-crafted, leather karate mitts from Hayabusa.
-We’ve included these here by way of contrast to the cheapest option, just so that you can see how wide the range of kids’ karate mitts available really is.
+Now we are in the realm of the professional athlete with these solid, well-crafted, leather karate gloves from Hayabusa.
+We’ve included these here by way of contrast to the cheapest option, just so that you can see how wide the range of kids’ karate gloves available really is.